Graduation with Distinction / Honors Program

 There are several key elements to the planning, approval and successful completion of the Graduation with Distinction:

-- With the help of the Project advisor, students will submit to the DUS names and email addresses of their Distinction committee and their Distinction Project proposal together with a bibliography by April 1 of their junior year.
-The faculty committee will confer if the proposal is acceptable for Distinction
+- With the help of the Senior Project advisor, students will prepare a Senior Project Distinction proposal together with a bibliography to be submitted to the Distinction committee by April 1 of their junior year.
+The Distinction committee will offer recommendations and finally confer if the proposal is acceptable for Distinction.
+By April 15 the committee approved proposal must be submitted to the DUS.

-- In the Fall of the Senior year, majors will be required to take a capstone Research Methods course (Dance 487.01) during which they will complete their research, compile a bibliography for the Senior Project and submit a research paper (25-30 pages)
+- In the Fall of the Senior year, majors will be required to take a capstone Research Methods course (Dance 487.01) during which they will study research methods, interview methods (if applicable), complete their research, compile a bibliography for the Senior Project and submit a research paper (25-30 pages).

-- In the Spring of the Senior year, majors will enroll in a second capstone Research Independent Study (Dance 499), for which they will have weekly meetings with the Project advisor and complete the Senior Project.
+- In the Spring of the Senior year, majors will enroll in a second capstone Research Independent Study (Dance 499) with their Senior Project advisor.
+Students will have weekly meetings with the Project advisor and complete the Senior Project in a timely manner - before the last week of class.

 - Graduation with Distinction Thesis:

-- Majors will submit the final draft of the thesis to the Distinction committee by April 1.
+- Majors will submit the final draft of the thesis to the Distinction committee at least by two weeks before the last day of class of their Senior year.
 The Project should present a significant achievement in research and demonstrate a clear mastery of the research field, a substantial historical, analytical, empirical or theoretical paper of 30-50 pages in length.

 - Graduation with Distinction Choreography/Performance:

-- A substantial creative project - solo or group work - that is a minimum of twenty minutes of choreography.
+- The Distinction Project is a substantial creative work - solo or group - that is a minimum of twenty minutes of performance or choreography.
 This project can take many forms.
 For example:

 - Technology and performance - may include video/computer/technology components but contains physical expression.